yorelisacodes/yorelisacodes/README.md

 I am a Latinx with experience in customer service and operations, who pivoted into tech.
 I have so much to offer in this field and with my attention to detail I could be an asset to your team.
 Please ask me about my first project with JavaScript which is the to-do list.
 I would talk you through my code.

-Curently I am 🌱 learning about Node.js, Express and MongoDB.
+Curently I am 🌱 learning Java.
 You could reach me via linkedIn or my Portfolio, both links are in my Bio.

 -⚡ Fun fact: I have bungee jumped and would love to skydive one day!
-- 🌱 I’m currently learning Java
 -🔭 I’m currently working on my bundle thriftstore app for women entrepreneur by women

 ### Skills: